AY2425S2-CS2103T-F14-3/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

 ### Editing a person's information
-1. Editing a person in the person list
+Editing a person in the person list:
    1. Assumption: We assume the index here is valid if it is a positive integer <br>
    Test case: `edit 1 t/Java` <br>
    Expected: The Tag of the first person in the list is changed to Java